krallm/capstone-ideas/FRAMEWORKS.md

 Advantages:
 - We all should be familiar with Java
-- [Spring.io]'s subprojects should offer most of the desired functionality
+- Spring.io's subprojects should offer most of the desired functionality
 - Java is statically typed, eliminating potential runtime errors

 Disadvantages:
 - Not as convention-based as the other options
-- JPA can make ORM kinda complex in comparison to [ActiveRecord]
+- JPA can make ORM kinda complex in comparison to ActiveRecord
 - Java is statically typed, meaning the server will have to be rebuilt for each modification even if just to test something
 - Much more code will be required in comparison to ruby/javascript